freenas/freenas-docs/userguide/tasks.rst

 Cron jobs are shown in :guilabel:`View Cron Jobs`.
-Highlight a cron job entry to display buttons to :guilabel:`Edit`, guilabel:`Delete`, or :guilabel:`Run Now`.
+Highlight a cron job entry to display buttons to :guilabel:`Edit`, :guilabel:`Delete`, or :guilabel:`Run Now`.